jcai8649/pokeDex/README.md

 # pokedex
-A simple web app that displays all pokemon from the PokéAPI database using React
+A simple web app that displays all pokemon from the PokéAPI database using React.

 To run the project: